Find cheap flights to Australia

 For travelling around the major cities, you will find that the public transport networks are fairly comprehensive and usually offer a great, cheap and carefree way to get around., There will generally be a variety of buses, trams and trains.
 But once you get outside of the heart of the urban areas it can a lot harder to make do with public transport.

-You could also spice up your trip by going for a sporting event in 2013 or 2014.
+You could also spice up your trip by going for a sporting event in 2017 or 2018.
 The Australians are mad about sport as a nation.
 Going for the Ashes is a once-in-a-lifetime experience, but don't underestimate the passion is Aussie Rules Football or the wealth of other sports either.
 For example you could watch the Australian Grand Prix in Melbourne or for the ultimate experience, go to any destination for the coverage of the Melbourne Cup in November.